 “He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him be righteous still; he who is holy, let him be holy still” (Revelation 22:14, NKJV).

-And since no one knows when this will happen, now is the time to repent.
-The time to send our sins to Christ who will plead for our forgiveness.
-Then when He comes, we may be covered with His righteousness and not be found guilty (1Timothy 5:24).
+And since no one knows when this will happen, now is the time to turn to Him.
+The time to send our sins to Christ, who assures us of His forgiveness.
+Then, when He comes, we’ll be covered in His righteousness and be able to receive the blessings promised by God:

 In a nutshell, we have seen that Jesus is currently ministering as our high priest in the heavenly sanctuary and revealing the heart of God the Father to us.

-He is interceding and advocating for us before the Father.
-And thanks to His sacrificial death on the cross, He redeems all who repent from sin and the penalty of death by His own blood.
+He advocates for us when Satan accuses us because of our sins.
+And thanks to His sacrificial death on the cross, He redeems us from sin and the penalty of death by His own blood.